rcz87/crypto-api/MEMORY_FIX_COMPLETE.md

 ---

-## ✅ VERIFICATION
+## ✅ VERIFICATION - CONFIRMED STABLE!

-After restart, check logs for these SUCCESS indicators:
+System successfully running with these indicators:

 ```bash
 🚀 Starting server with memory optimizations: